 Okay, this is the most important step, so please don’t skip it.
 Before you do anything else, you must cut all power to the garbage disposal.
 Start by flipping the wall switch connected to the unit to the “off” position.
 Then, go to your home’s main breaker box and turn off the circuit breaker that powers the disposal.
 This double-check ensures there is absolutely no chance the unit could accidentally turn on while you’re working on it.
 This isn’t just a suggestion; it’s a critical safety measure to protect your fingers.
 Dealing with a stuck disposal is one thing, but a serious injury is another, which is why we handle all sorts of emergency plumbing situations with extreme care.

-Step 2: Check the Reset Button
+Step 2: Find and Press the Reset Button

 Once you’re certain the power is off, take a look under your sink at the bottom of the garbage disposal unit.
 You should find a small, typically red or black, reset button.
 This button is a safety feature that pops out when the motor overheats or gets overloaded, which is common when it’s trying to grind something it can’t.
 Firmly press the button back in.
 If it was tripped, you might hear a little click as it resets.
 Sometimes, this is all it takes to get your disposal back in action after you’ve cleared a jam and restored power.